tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 **UPDATE**

-unfortunately I got this error even with hot reloading enabled and managed to get rid of it by following these steps:
+unfortunately I got this error even with hot reloading enabled and temporarily managed to get rid of it by following these steps:

 - remove offending section from _package.json_ of `shallowequal` package
 - restart packager service (`npm start`) - no error